-Emails remain as one of the main channels for you to communicate with your public, especially for nutrition and conversion purposes.
+Emails remain one of the main channels for you to communicate with your public, especially for nutrition and conversion purposes.

 Using newsletters to keep leads informed about their content is just one way to use email marketing to your advantage.

-According to a study by the Content Marketing Institute, 79% of B2B professionals believe that email is the most efficient channel in generating demand for the solutions offered.
+According to a study by the Content Marketing Institute, 79% of B2B professionals believe that email is the most efficient channel for generating demand for the solutions offered.
 Also, the financial returns are visible.

 According to Smart Insights, this type of strategy presents an ROI of $40.00 for every dollar spent.